 - Ace Combat 6: Fires of Liberation has the Strigon Squad, a Rival Ace Squad to the player in the game.
 It is noted in Toscha Mijasik's (a.k.a.
 Strigon 12) Assault recored that he retained the team's number 12 since the prelude because of his Triskaidekaphobia (aka a fear of 13).
 Ironically, the person he looked up to was killed and the city they occupied since day one was liberated on Mission 13!

-- Also in Shattered Skies, and combining this trope with Four Is Death: Among the Erusean pilots, Yellow 4 and Yellow 13 are constant companions, both in the skies and (implied) off-duty.
+- In Ace Combat 04: Shattered Skies, combining this trope with Four Is Death: Among the Erusean pilots, Yellow 4 and Yellow 13 are constant companions, both in the skies and (implied) off-duty.
 During the course of the game, the player shoots down and kills Yellow 4, leaving Yellow 13 heartbroken.

 - BlazBlue: Nu-13 causes the End Of The World repeatedly when awakened underneath the 13th Hierarchical City, Kagutsuchi.

 - God of War III: Hercules takes on Kratos, declaring his defeat of the Ghost of Sparta to be his thirteenth labor.
 Kratos ends up turning the tables on him and smashing his face in with the Nemean Cestus.